What date can I move into my residence hall room?

 Are single rooms available?

-Yes, designated singles are available in the MacKenzie Complex, in our townhouse complex, and in our new MacKenzie Commons on a first-come, first-served basis.
+Yes, designated singles are available in the MacKenzie Complex, Getman Hall, Robinson Champlin Hall, the Townhouse Complex, and the MacKenzie Commons on a first-come, first-served basis.
 The opportunity to have a single room is very slim, especially for first year students.
-Residency in the townhouses is limited to continuing/returning students.
+Residency in the townhouses and MacKenzie Commons is limited to continuing/returning students.

 Are there computers in the residence halls?

 Most residence halls have publicly accessible computers, but if a student would like to bring their own computer from home, access to the college network is available in all residence hall rooms.
 Laptop computers are available to purchase through the Campus Store.

 Are there times when a student is expected to go home?

 There are times when a student is expected to go home.
 Unless a student is an approved resident of an extended stay area, students are required to vacate campus facilities when classes are concluded.
 For more information, consult the License for Residence, our agreement with you for residential services.